 This is the most important question most people ask, and the answer is yes — through three layers of assurance:

-2. Life-ID tracking: Your sample receives a unique identifier on arrival that follows it through every stage — logged, labelled, and never separated from your material through purification, growth, cutting, and setting.
+- Life-ID tracking: Your sample receives a unique identifier when received by Silmaril that follows it through every stage — logged, labelled, and never separated from your material through purification, growth, cutting, and setting.

-The combination of physical separation (dedicated chambers), documentary tracking (Life-ID), and visual evidence (photographs) provides a layered chain of custody that goes beyond what most providers offer.
+The combination of physical separation (dedicated chambers), documentary tracking (Life-ID), and visual evidence (photos and milestone video) provides a layered chain of custody that helps substantiate that the finished diamond is grown from the submitted hair sample.